truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< expand "Click to Expand" "v" >}}
 {{< hint type=warning title="Early Release Software" >}}
 Early releases are intended for testing and feedback purposes.
-Do not use early release software for critical tasks.
+Do not use early-release software for critical tasks.
 {{< /hint >}}

 **March 21, 2024**